A delicious cream cheese pound cake stuffed with red velvet cake hearts. This pound cake is coated with a creamy sugared glaze.

 eating shoveling the leftover cake down.
 But okay, save your leftover red velvet cake and any extra hearts that this cake makes because you will want to use them to make some adorable cake pops! 🙂

 Okay anyways, after the hearts are cut out of the cake, you just stick them inside of another pound cake and bake.
 Make sure to pack in the hearts close together and super tight or else the other pound cake will seep in and you won’t have the greatest heart center.
 I was able to gettwo hearts per slice of the red velvet cake and had a lot more hearts than fit in the cake.
 Save those hearts for heart cake pops or crumble them with the rest of the leftover cake for regular cake pops.

-    - 1 (14.5 oz) Red Velvet Cake Mix + ingredients that go with the mix
+- 1 package (14.5 ounces) Red Velvet Cake Mix + ingredients that go with the mix

-    - 4 ounces cream cheese (I used full-fat), softened
+- 4 ounces cream cheese softened, use full-fat

 - 1 and 1/2 cup white sugar

 - 1 and 1/2 cup white flour